silvacms/documentation/source/silva/buildout.rst

 .. warning::

-   It's recommended to do a backup of your data before any upgrade operation.
+   It's recommended to backup of your data before attempting any upgrade operation.

-After restarting your Zope instance, you can go in each of the Silva Root object you have in that Zope server, in ZMI, select the service tab, go on *service_extensions* and click on upgrade content.
-Not all upgrades requires that.
+When Zope has been restarted, in the ZMI go to each Silva root and navigate to the *service extenstions* (``silvaroot-url/service_extensions/manage_extensions``) page.
+Click on upgrade content.
+Not all upgrades require that.

 .. toctree::
    :maxdepth: 2